 - Join the index, middle, and ring fingers together and stretch the little finger and the thumb away from these three to form a 'V' shape.

 - Join the ring and little fingers together.
 Likewise, join the middle and index fingers too.
 Now stretch them away from each other to form a 'V shape'.

 - Join the middle and ring fingers.
 Then cross them with the index and little fingers, while keeping the thumb outstretched.

 - Bend the ring and little fingers to bring them at 90 degrees to the palm, fold the middle and index fingers at the middle joint, while keeping the thumb outstretched.

-A hand shadow puppetry show can be organised at home without elaborate preparations.
-Here are a few tips to organise a hand shadow show for kids:
+A hand shadow puppetry show can be organized at home without elaborate preparations.
+Here are a few tips to organize a hand shadow show for kids:

 How to make hand shadow puppets

 Now, you and your child are all set to create animal and bird hand shadows on the wall!
 Well, let's get started.